WOLF-212121/Netflix-Capstone-Project/README.md

 Built using the Surprise library and Singular Value Decomposition (SVD) algorithm, the system is designed to help users discover movies they'll likely enjoy—just like Netflix!

+# Problem Statements
+1. Find out the list of most popular and liked ratings. most popular and liked ratings = rated maximum times

+2. Create a model that finds the best-suited movie for one user in every rating.

+3. Find what movies received the best and worst ratings based on user rating. list the movies having : best ratings --> 5 ratings worst ratings --> 1 rating

 # 📌 Features

 ✅ Predicts top 10 movie recommendations for each user ID